jshingler/TOS-and-Thinkscript-Snippet-Collection/TOS & ThinkScript Snippet Collection.md

 `if SlowK > SlowD then color.green else if SlowK < SlowD then color.red else color.gray`

--he multiple conditions may be used to define a conditional statements.
-They are joined by 'and' or its equivalent '&&'.
+The multiple conditions may be used to define a conditional statements.
+They are joined by `'and'` or its equivalent `'&&'`.

 Example: